Managing Your Angry Child

 • Is your parenting strategy punitive or harsh.
 Perhaps you grew up that way and think nothing of it, but it could be having a negative effect on your son or daughter.
 There is a high correlation between lots of yelling in the home and oppositional defiance.

-4. Learn his or her Love Language:angry-child-treatment
+4. Learn his or her Love Language:angry child treatment

 • Angry children may have a very small “Love Tank,” or one with a large hole in the bottom, requiring constant filling.
 The Love Tank is the amount of love that your child needs to stay centered and grounded.
 Some children (and adults), due to their biological makeup, simply need more.
 Learn your child’s Love Language to fill up their tank by reading the book The Five Love Languages for Children by Gary Chapman.
 Some children may respond better to physical touch, while others prefer quality time or gifts.
 Make sure you know your child’s love language to fill up their tank efficiently.
-This link provided offers your child a chance to discover their own love language. http://www.5lovelanguages.com/profile/children/ Refilling your child’s Love Tank using the correct Love Language might alone be restorative for your son or daughter’s rage problem.
+This link provided offers your child a chance to discover their own love language. https://www.5lovelanguages.com/profile/children/ Refilling your child’s Love Tank using the correct Love Language might alone be restorative for your son or daughter’s rage problem.

 5. List the problematic behaviors: